 This means that in addition to having a copy storied in the cloud, you’ll also have a copy saved on your hard drive, where you put it for the cloud service to look for it.
 So you automatically have two copies!

 According to Scrivener support, Dropbox also plays well with Scrivener.
 If you use the link above, or this link to Dropbox we BOTH get 500 megabites of free bonus space in addition to the 2 GB!
 It’s a win-win.
-(UPDATE 6/19/2016.
+(UPDATE 8/27/2017.
 I am still using DropBox and could use some more space.
 It would be awesome if you used my link and we both get extra space!
-THREE people did it a year ago and I appreciate it so much!)
+Rwo people did it a a couple of months ago and I appreciate it so much!
+Remember we BOTH get more space when you use my link.)
 Just click on my link to Dropbox, sign up, and they have a great tutorial to guide you to set up.

 Now we need to make sure you understand where Scrivener saves your projects, and when it saves them.